-- 1. The device favors the closest subject first.
-Locate the various buried subjects using the transceiver and probe pole. - 2.
-As soon as you mark an individual subject, the transceiver takes you to the next closest, unmarked buried subject. - 3.
-Continue this procedure until all subiects are located and marked.
+- The device favors the closest subject first.
+Locate the various buried subjects using the transceiver and probe pole (Chapter "Search for a Single Buried Subject using the Standard Mode"). - As soon as you mark an individual subject, the transceiver takes you to the next closest, unmarked buried subject. - 3.
+Continue this procedure until all subjects are located and marked.